Chart Color Schemes

 The level of general health in Bexley - North is notably higher than the national average with prevalence of common health conditions low among the general population across older, at risk cohorts

-Bexley North shows superior health outcomes with low prevalence of common conditions among older, vulnerable groups.
+Bexley North shows superior health outcomes with low prevalence of common conditions among its general population, particularly in older, at-risk cohorts.

 Frequently Asked Questions - Health